aayamrajshakya/aerpaw-ue/README.md

 ## Performance Testing

 The setup includes running network performance tests.
 The results are visualized through traffic graphs and charts, showing different bandwidth scenarios (20M, 50M, 100M).

-## Troubleshooting

-A common issue encountered is the connection disconnecting within 60 seconds.
-The error message observed is "Request release after UL failure timer expiry".
-To resolve this:

-1. Access a specific dial code on the UE.
-2. Adjust two timer settings related to IMS registration.

-For more details, refer to the [official guide](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/blob/master/docs/LIST_OF_TESTED_COTSUE.md).

-## Performance Tuning

-For optimal performance, it's recommended to disable SpeedStep in the BIOS settings of the system running the setup.